 Old, relied upon answers to that question can no longer be trusted, or even scientifically proven.
 Let’s be more precise.

-What about a heart that stops beating for months on end—let’s say for 5, 6 months?
+What about a heart that stops beating for months on end—let’s say for four, six months?
 Certainly there can be no arguing that if a living thing’s heart stops beating for 6 months it’s dead.
 Right?
 Not so fast.

 The wood frog, unlike other frogs, does not avoid the change in seasons.
 When the cold weather blasts across the land the frog does not migrate or dig into the ground to avoid the cold.